srikar-kodakandla/automate_everything_for_mediaservers/README.md

 With the above program , when ever a new movie is released in movierulz , it automatically downloads , converts  and adds to plex media server.after running that program in cronjob , just sitback and turn on tv , open plex app , enjoy new movies .

-I implemented this program just for fun .This software is only for educational purpose.
+### I implemented this program just for fun .This program is only for educational purpose.
 I am against pirated websites.